 Secured credit cards

 Secured credit cards require collateral for approval.
-In order to secure the credit card, a security deposit of a predetermined amount is needed, usually of equal or greater value than the credit amount.
-Collateral can come in the form of a car, boat, jewelry, stocks or anything else of monetary value.
-Secured credit cards are for people trying to build or rebuild their credit history.
+In order to secure the credit card, a security deposit of a predetermined amount is needed, usually equal to or greater than the credit amount.
+These cards are for people trying to build or rebuild their credit history.

 Cards that help rebuild credit often come with low credit limits (such as $250) and additional fees.
 Be sure to read over terms and conditions for these add-on services before applying.
 If you use the card responsibly and pay all your bills on time, you can ask for a credit line increase down the road.
 The extra fees and low credit lines will be worth it if a secured credit card helps you get your overall credit back on track.